Core systems

 - Date and time of check-in

-This tab is read-only — it’s meant for visibility, reconciliation, and reporting.
+This tab is used for reconciliation, auditing, and client transparency.

 Understanding Received Records

-They are logs that must be linked to an inbound order through the check-in process.
+They must always be linked to an inbound order to affect inventory.

 Summary